ivan-usov-org/bec/docs/source/developer/devices/ophyd.md

 `Device`, `Signal`, `PositionerBase` and `FlyerInterface`, while also enhancing certain aspects of these classes for ease of use.

 ### Core functionality
-The following section lists core properties and methods.
+In the following section, core properties and methods are listed that are required for the device server to load the class into BEC.
-We note that by inheriting from Ophyd `Device`, `Signal` or a children class like `PvPositioner` for EPICs devices, all methods and properties below will already be implemented.
+We note that by inheriting from Ophyd `Device` or `Signal`, all methods and properties below will already be implemented.

 * **name -> str**\
 Property with name of the device; it will also be used for naming convention of signals from a device.